-One of the causes could be scaling of the input speech.
+One of the cause could be scaling of the input speech.
 Speex expects signals to have a $\pm 2^{15}$ (signed short) dynamic range.
-If the dynamic range of your signals is too small (e.g. $\pm 1.0$ ), you will suffer important quantization noise.
-A good target is to have a dynamic range around $\pm 8000$ which is large enough, but small enough to make sure there's no clipping when converting back to signed short.
+If the dynamic range of your signals is too small (e.g. ± 1.0), you will suffer important quantization noise.
+A good target is to have a dynamic range around ± 8000 which is large enough, but small enough to make sure there's no clipping when converting back to signed short.